-In fact, God is doing four things for us in hardship that contribute to the ultimate good.
-We'll look at the first three today, mention the fourth, and develop it next time.
+In fact, God is doing four things for us in the hardship, and these four things, each which demonstrate His love for us, contribute to our ultimate good.
+We'll look at the first three today, mention the fourth and develop it next time.

-Let this truth sink in.
+It's vital that we affirm this.
 When life gets hard, God is doing something for our good.
 It may not feel like it, but He is.
 First of all...